The advertising industry has at last a strong indication that a year-long slide in media agency ad spend is coming to an end.

 A decade ago, ad spend took four years to recover after falling hard during the global financial crisis.

-All went well until 2018 when several factors combined to supress advertising activity, an event seen as a leading indicator of a weaker Australian economy.
+All went well until 2018 when several factors combined to suppress advertising activity, an event seen as a leading indicator of a weaker Australian economy.

-Consumer confidence fell, wages flatlined, the financial services royal commission supressed advertsing by banks, and then house prices fell from their peak, making homeowners feel poorer and less inclined to spend.
+Consumer confidence fell, wages flatlined, the financial services royal commission suppressed advertising by banks, and then house prices fell from their peak, making homeowners feel poorer and less inclined to spend.

 Now the industry is expecting a lift in the final quarter of this year, driven by retailers seeking Christmas and holiday spend.

-SMI says retail, home furnishings, clothing/fashion accessories and consumer electronics segements are all likely to grow in the December quarter.
+SMI says retail, home furnishings, clothing/fashion accessories and consumer electronics segments are all likely to grow in the December quarter.